echandler/geoguessr-country-streak-widget/README.md

   - Click on the widget to view "Max" and "Last" info..
   - Hold the mouse button and drag the widget to a new location.
   - Click on word "Streak", "Max" or "Last" to view streaks on a zoomable map.
-  - Press the number 0 to zero out the counter.
-(Currently there isn't a way to increase or decrease the streak manually)
+  - Press the number 0 to zero out the counter, the number 1 increases the count, the number 2 decreases the count.
   - If the map popping up automatically is annoying, change `let openMapOnWrongAnswer = true;` at the top of the code to: `let openMapOnWrongAnswer = false;`.
   - The widget doesn't work on challenges.